MrRezaeiUofT/IDFF/README.md

 ## Dataset preparation

-For CelebA HQ 256 and LSUN datasets, we used instruction provided here [NVAE's instructions](https://github.com/NVlabs/NVAE#set-up-file-paths-and-data) out.
+For CelebA HQ 256 and LSUN datasets, we used the instructions provided here [NVAE's instructions](https://github.com/NVlabs/NVAE#set-up-file-paths-and-data).

 The datasets for SST and MD experiments are provided [Here]().
 ## FID